 Due to bipartisan support and the ongoing pandemic, the odds are very good that the government will extend the payment and interest freeze well into 2021.

 Background on the Student Loan Interest and Payment Suspension

 March 27, 2020 – Congress passes the CARES Act.
 As part of a much larger Covid-19 relief package, the CARES Act froze student loan payments and interest through September 30, 2020.

 August 8, 2020 – President Trump extends the student loan relief.
 President Trump issued an executive order instructing Secretary of Education Betsy DeVos to continue the CARES Act interest rate break until December 31st, 2020.

 Borrowers should take away two important details from this very brief timeline.
 First, both parties have supported suspending federal student loan payments as Coronavirus relief.
 Second, a federal payment and interest freeze can be extended through legislation or by executive order of the President.
-In other words, a President Biden or a President Trump could extend the interest freeze regardless of the election outcomes in the House and the Senate.
+In other words, the President could extend the interest freeze regardless of what happens in the House and the Senate.